openstack/kolla-ansible/doc/operating-kolla.rst

 This can be useful when you want to do a new clean deployment, particularly one changing the network topology.

-``tools/cleanup-images`` is used to remove all Docker images built by Kolla from the local Docker cache.
+``tools/cleanup-images --all`` is used to remove all Docker images built by Kolla from the local Docker cache.

 ``kolla-ansible -i INVENTORY deploy`` is used to deploy and start all Kolla